What is the EJO?

 This order is issued when a person is entitled under a court judgment to the delivery of ascertained or specified goods.
 If the respondent fails to deliver up the goods, the Office may seize and deliver them to the person entitled to them under the order.

 Help and Advice Documents

 This section will provide you with guidance on what to do if you are affected by an enforcement order.
-It contains fact sheets which can answer questions you may have, all of which can be found here.
+It contains fact sheets which can answer questions you may have.

 You can also contact the EJO on: 0300 200 7812.